-- In a large container, form a mountain of soil about 3 inches across (wide at the top) and about 5 or 6 inches tall in the container.
+- In a large container, form a mountain of soil that is about 3 inches across (wide) at the top and about 5 or 6 inches tall.

 - Press the coins/chips into the surface of the dirt/clay.
-(Place them at different angles with the edge protruding out; leave about half the coin showing.)
+Place them at different angles with an edge protruding out; leave about half the coin showing.

-- Create a rainstorm by pouring water on the mountain with the watering can.
+- Use the watering can to create a rainstorm by pouring water on the "mountain."

-- Remove the coins and put them back onto a paper towel to dry.
+- Remove the coins and place them onto a paper towel to dry.